Thrips on Air Plants

 Causes

-Introduction from nearby plants or outdoor exposure
+Introduction from a nearby infested plant or outdoor exposure

 How to Fix It